-Not only is this analytically superior to Sensitivity scenarios, it also overcomes the problem of conflicting or overlaying assumptions from scenario to scenario.
+Not only is this analytically superior to Sensitivity scenarios, but it also overcomes the problem of conflicting or overlaying assumptions from scenario to scenario.

-Impact Scenarios are ideal for evaluating checkerboard style strategies where different initiatives can be combined under different risk profiles (the optimal way to plan in a world of uncertainty).
+Impact Scenarios are ideal for evaluating checkerboard-style strategies where different initiatives can be combined under different risk profiles (the optimal way to plan in a world of uncertainty).

-In a world of uncertainty, scenario planning is the key to evaluating what is possible.
+In a world of uncertainty, Scenario Planning is the key to evaluating what is possible.
 The best strategies are rarely achieved by constructing a single scenario plan.
 Rather the best strategies are the ones that enable peers to take action based on a combination of quantifiable scenarios.

 The article was first published in Prevero Blog.

 For organisations looking to get the most out of their Driver based planning and Rolling Forecasting...